 Translation

-Fortunately, modern technology has caught up with translation needs, and AI is on your side if you lack language skills.
+Modern technology has caught up with translation needs, and AI is on your side if you lack language skills.

-WeChat also can snap pictures, scan, and perform instant image to text translation.
-Google translate and several others offer direct voice dictation though you will need a VPN to access some of these services.
+WeChat can also snap pictures, scan, and perform instant image-to-text translation.
+Google Translate and several others offer direct voice dictation, though you will need a VPN to access some of these services.

-Learn about VPNs in our Complete Guide to Choosing the Best VPN for China!
+Learn about VPNs in our Complete Guide to Choosing the Best VPN for China.

 Geographical Flexibility